FlrMh/Cloud_Computing_with_AWS/AWS_instructions.md

 ```
 - Once inside the EC2 instance, we need to get the provision file for the `database` VM we created locally, so we can provision our EC2 database instance with the same dependencies as our locally created VM.
-- We can do that either by using the `scp` commad we used previously to migrate the `app` folder withinour `app` EC2 instance, or we can copy the file in our `database` EC2 instance by cloning the repository that contains the specific file and run it within our EC2 instance.
+- We can do that either by using the `scp` commad we used previously to migrate the `app` folder within our `app` EC2 instance, or we can copy the file in our `database` EC2 instance by cloning the repository that contains the specific file and run it within our EC2 instance.
 - If we want to use the `clone` method, simply run
 ```
 git clone <http of the repository where we have the database provision file>